Ten Easy Arguments to Convince Your Friends to Join Wealthsimple | Wealthsimple

 Your Line: “If you already invest, you probably have no idea what kind of fees you’re paying.
 That’s because they don’t WANT you to know.”

-Back it up: It’s standard for people to be paying on average 2.56% in investment management fees in the UK.
+Back it up: It’s standard for big banks to charge management fees of 1% or more to park your money in their mutual funds.
 It also seems standard to never tell you what your fees are.
-Wealthsimple is completely transparent: We charge 0.7% (unless you invest more than £100,000; then it’s 0.5%—more on that below) to create and maintain a perfect portfolio.
-And that’s not including that £5,000 managed free.
+Wealthsimple is completely transparent: We charge 0.5% (unless you invest more than $100,000; then it’s 0.4%—more on that below) to create and maintain a perfect portfolio.
+And that’s not including that $10,000 managed free.

-And there are also no rebalancing fees, no account transfer fees, no trading fees.
-Big players like to hit you with fees every time you make adjustments to your portfolio.
-But Wealthsimple’s proprietary software automatically optimises your investments and adjusts your asset mix so you’re never over- or underexposed in any sector — and the trades are on the house.

 Back it up: Why does it make such a big difference?
 Because of something called compound interest.
 Over the course of decades, half of a percent could easily save a person enough to buy her future freewheeling self several new convertibles (or her future sensible self a down payment on a house).
 Or enough to retire a year early.